miko-soft/dodo/README.md

 ## Features
-- no npm package dependencies (build apps which will not depend on 3rd party code)
+- blazing fast
-- no typescript, no heavy compiling, no bullshit
+- no typescript
+- fast compiling powered by [Vite](https://vitejs.dev/)
-- create lightweight applications - small app file size (<100kB only)
+- create lightweight applications - small app file size
 - use import &amp; export <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules" target="_blank">ES Modules</a> to build complex apps with clear and readable code
 - Model-View-Controller (MVC), intuitive app structure
 - easy to learn and easy to use
-- create very fast applications with reactive features
+- create reactive web pages and apps
-- shorten your development time rapidly
-- steep learning curve (you'll reach high programming skills very fast)
+- be more productive

 ## Libraries
-The framework contains many pre-built libraries:
+The framework contains a pre-built libraries:
 - Auth - authentication, route guards (protect routes from unauthorized access)
 - BrowserStorage
 - Cookie